Acceleration radiation from vibrating atoms in Schwarzschild spacetime: Transition Probability in (1+1)

-Returning to the single‑period window \(T=2\pi/\Omega\), we can evaluate the on‑resonance contribution by setting \(\alpha(\omega_n)-n\Omega=0\) in the phase and sinc kernel.
+Returning to the single-period window \(T=2\pi/\Omega\), we can evaluate the on-resonance contribution by setting \(\alpha(\omega_n)-n\Omega=0\) in the phase and sinc kernel.
 The time integral reduces to \(I_T(0)=T\), and the amplitude contribution from the \(m=-n\) harmonic is

 where \(e^{i\varphi_n}\) collects a global phase that is irrelevant for probabilities.
 Off resonance, the contribution of each \(m\) is suppressed by the sinc factor \(\mathrm{sinc}([\alpha(\omega)+m\Omega]T/2)\), which becomes increasingly narrow as the number of oscillation periods increases.